Community Development BA (Honours)

 1 Year (add-on, 2 Semesters)

-Where applicants do not have a qualification at Diploma or Bachelor degree level in Community Development at the specified minimum level, they may be admitted on the basis of a learning portfolio that verifiably demonstrates learning performance equal to that specified by the learning outcomes of the BA Degree programme at CIT at the required level.
+Where applicants do not have a qualification at Diploma or Bachelor degree level in Community Development at the specified minimum level, they may be admitted on the basis of a learning portfolio that verifiably demonstrates learning performance equal to that specified by the learning outcomes of the BA Degree programme at MTU at the required level.

-Student Garda Vetting at CIT
+Student Garda Vetting at MTU

 This programme requires applicants to undergo a Garda Vetting process.
 This requirement is due to the mandatory external placement element of the programme which will bring the applicant into contact with children or vulnerable adults and in which they will assume positions of trust.
-CIT uses the National Vetting Bureau (NVB) to help assess the suitability of all applicants on this programme.
+MTU uses the National Vetting Bureau (NVB) to help assess the suitability of all applicants on this programme.
 It is important to note that participation in or completion of this programme may be affected by subsequent disclosure/discovery.

 Depending upon the outcome of the vetting process, the Institute reserves the following rights: